Life at Deloitte

 Man on a mission

 Will offers up many highlights from his first five years at Deloitte.
-He’s one of the authors of Making it Millennial, published by Deloitte University Press.
+He’s one of the authors of Making it Millennial, published by Deloitte Insights.
 It focuses on the impact millennials can have on the missions of government agencies.
 He volunteers pro bono with Deloitte’s Career Opportunity Redefining and Exploration (CORE), a program that helps veterans transition into the civilian sector with resume building workshops, networking sessions, and advice on leveraging their military experience.
 Still, it’s his direct work for clients that he finds most fulfilling.
 “I think I am proudest of being able to help agencies move forward.”

 Though he’s worked on projects with various agencies, today Will consults with Veterans Affairs to help streamline care for veterans and service members.
 Will’s team is helping to define roles for care coordinators and consolidate IT systems that manage delivery processes.
 He is in a unique position to see the impact of that work, since he still receives periodic treatment at Walter Reed National Military Medical Center.
 He’s seeing that initiatives and terminology rolled out by his team are starting to appear in actual care delivery.
 “It is getting very close to where I am seeing the benefits.”